Semi-ATE/QScreenCast/README.md

 #### update

-Q1/2022 is more than half way now, and eventhough the whole `qt 5.15.4` has been pre-chewed by @andfoy (aka [Edgar Margffoy](https://github.com/andfoy)) the conda-forge community only managed to publish the [qt-main](https://anaconda.org/conda-forge/qt-main) package ... there are 5 more packages more to publish !!! 👎😭😤🤬
+Q1/2022 is more than half way now, and eventhough the whole `qt 5.15.4` has been pre-chewed by @andfoy (aka [Edgar Margffoy](https://github.com/andfoy)) the conda-forge community only managed to publish the [qt-main](https://anaconda.org/conda-forge/qt-main) package ... there are 5 more packages to publish !!! 👎😭😤🤬

 After waiting more than **ONE YEAR** on the conda-forge community, we are moving forward regardless, so we published the other packages on the [Semi-ATE channel](https://anaconda.org/Semi-ATE).